 Let’s do the maths.

-In contrast, when booked in advance, a one-way train ticket between Rome and Pompeii will cost at least €30.
-As ItaliaRail has dynamic pricing, you are looking at significantly more expensive fares if you book near the day of travel.
+In contrast, when booked in advance, a one-way ticket for the faster trains between Rome and Pompeii will cost at least €30.
+As Trenitalia has dynamic pricing, you are looking at significantly more expensive fares if you book near the day of travel.
 You will need to plan in advance.

-Ostia Antica provides insight into the everyday lives of Ancient Romans
+5. The site provides an insight into the everyday lives of Ancient Romans

 Pompeii and Ostia were two very different towns.